corinrose/dotfiles/README.md

 # dotfiles

-Configuration files for my Arch Linux and Sway setup.
+Configuration files for my Arch Linux and i3 setup.